build-trust/ockam/documentation/guides/rust/get-started/07-hub/README.md

     <img src="./Github-log-in.png" width="100%">

-1. After that you can create a routing node:
+1. After that you can create a node:

     <img src="./Create-node.png" width="100%">

-1. When the node status changes to `Running` and IP Address gets resolved, the node is ready to use.
+1. When the node status changes to `Running / Ready`, the node is ready to use.

-1. From there you can copy the IP Address of the node to use in the examples.
+1. From there you can copy the Hostname of the node to use in the examples.

     <img src="./Node-address.png" width="100%">